jmnuf/crimson-ranger-norishre/README.md

 This is a typescript based router that handles switching your pages within a [peasy-ui](https://github.com/peasy-ui/peasy-ui) app using as reference the `window.location.pathname`, essentially the current path in your domain `my-app.com` triggers path `/`, and `my-app.com/bio` triggers `/bio`, etc.

 ## Current Abilities
-- Simple routing based on URL (doesn't take into account query params)
+- Routing based on URL
+  - Use callback `on_pulled` to check what are the path params (query params soon tm)
+  - Can load models while changing the URL using a simple set of path and query params
 - Customizable 404 page
 - Async loading of page models
 - Able to manually call onto pages with simple path params (To be expanded upon)
+- Norishre updates on pop state

 ## Perchance Might Do
 Disclaimer* This list doesn't really reflect whether it will be done or not nor the order of which they'll be done!
-- Create base `CrimsonRanger` class that is like our dear Norishre but doesn't auto-update based on the pathname, so one can manage the active component at their own discretion.
+- Make `CrimsonRanger` route without using a URL path and move that to `Norishre`
 - Make Custom 404 page and possibly other custom error pages not require path to be passed
 - Parse and pass path/query parameters to subscribed components on page mount
   - Add restrictions to path/query parameters, cause redirect or display different page based on restriction